urcsc170/2018-spring-csc170/lab15-javaScript-plugins/instructions.md

 You should end up with something that looks like this:
 ![section of HTML](media/code-snippet2.png "something that looks like this")

-OPTIONALLY: go into your hero.css file and change/add styles as you see fit to make the "hero" look nicer.
-E.g. add `gird-gap: 25px;` to the `.hero` styles.
+OPTIONALLY: go into your **home.css** file and change/add styles as you see fit to make the "hero" look nicer.
+E.g. add `grid-gap: 25px;` to the `.hero` styles.
 It's up to you.

 ## Check and Upload your Work
 - Validate the HTML file ([http://validator.w3.org/](http://validator.w3.org/))